 Search with what you remember from the address bar of the browser.

-Filter by time, domain, tags & bookmarks
+Organise & filter by time, domain, tags and bookmarks

 Search just like your brain remembers the page you are looking for.

 "That article I visited two weeks ago on newyorker.com about decentralization"